-As fleet companies are investing more into electrification, they’re learning how to deal with external factors that can impact EV range.
-For example, cold weather has been shown to make an impact on EV battery performance.
+As fleet companies are investing more into electrification, they’re learning how to deal with external factors that can impact electric vehicle (EV) range.
+For example, one big question many fleets have is whether cold will impact an EV's performance.
+And, in research cold weather has been shown to make an impact.

 In 2019, AAA tested the range effects on EVs and found that 20-degree weather could reduce range by 10-12%.
 The study also found that when there is up to 95-degree weather outside and air conditioning is used inside the vehicle, ranges can decrease by 17%.